danvk/boggle-paper/paper/content.typ

 `ChoiceNodes`.
 To “branch,” we'll pop off the ChoiceNodes for the next cell and, for each choice, push all the next child cells.
 We can maintain a bound as we do this.
-If the bound ever drops below `S_high`, we can abandon this search path.
+If the bound ever drops below $S_"high"$, we can abandon this search path.

 #code.from_src("/src/listings/orderly_bound.py")